mr-waseemakram/MSharp.Docs/Tutorials/14/README.md

 ## Implementation: Entities

 As we can see in the requirements, *one* entity can be identified and it is **Registration**.
 This entity has just three *string* properties and one *boolean* property.
-The only business login is to send email after successful registration.
+The only business logic is to send email after successful registration.
 After analyzing the requirements and identifying related properties, it's time to create them.
 Now let's create the corresponding classes in the **#Model** project.

 Create a **Domain** folder and add this class: